 - The definition of roles and responsibilities concerning who can approve the change.

 - The purpose of the change management plan and the limitations or boundaries on what it controls.

 - Any templates, checklists, or logs, such as the Change Log, to be used throughout the process.

 Large complex projects are often managed as a program made up of related smaller sub-projects.
 When this is the case, the change management system must also address how changes in one subproject will be communicated to other affected subprojects and the approval mechanism that is to be used for multi-project changes.
 This is one of the most difficult aspects of program management and will often require a full-time dedicated resource to manage this process.

 Change Control System: “A set of procedures that describes how modifications to the project deliverables and documentation are managed and controlled.”
 PMBOK® Guide

-This definition is taken from the Glossary of the Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Fifth Edition, Project Management Institute, Inc., 2013.
+These definitions are taken from the Glossary of the Project Management Institute, A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) – Sixth Edition, Project Management Institute, Inc., 2017.
 PMBOK is a registered mark of the Project Management Institute, Inc.